Welcome to The Langum Foundation

 Research Library, © Ron Lewis, depicts a scholar working in a cozy corner of the main reading room, Linn-Henley Research Library, Birmingham, Alabama.

 David J. Langum, Sr. founded The Langum Initiative for Historical Literature in 2001, which soon became The Langum Charitable Trust, later The Langum Foundation, out of a conviction that too many historians today write only for each other’s reading and not for the general public.
 As a result the American public is left uninformed of the nation’s past to the detriment of both individual Americans and also the body politic.
-The Foundation seeks to redress this condition by rewarding and encouraging books that make the rich history of America from the colonial period to the present accessible to the educated general public.
+The Foundation sought to redress this condition by rewarding and encouraging books that make the rich history of America from the colonial period to the present accessible to the educated general public.
 One prize is in American historical fiction, and another is in Professor Langum’s personal scholarly specialty, American legal history.

 The Malott Prize has recently joined our list.
 It seeks to encourage the public’s understanding of community-based social, political, and environmental activism and reward that activism itself, through a prize encouraging media description and recording of such local activism.